Bharg-Goswami/Bharg-Goswami/README.md

 ## 📚 My Learning Process
 I'm someone who believes in a structured approach to learning:
-- **First, I build a solid foundation** with core concepts of Manual Testing, Java, and SQL.
+- Building a foundation with Manual Testing, Java, and SQL, while transitioning to **Automation (Selenium, Jenkins)**.
-- **Second, I slowly transition into Automation Testing**, where I’m mastering tools like Selenium and Jenkins.
-- **Lastly, I aim to keep growing** by integrating more complex tools and frameworks, like Docker, to strengthen my automation skills.
+- **Lastly, I aim to keep growing** by Aiming to grow with tools and frameworks, like Docker, to strengthen my QA Automation skills.
 My learning is **focused**, and even though it’s been a challenging start, I’m determined to become proficient and pursue a career in QA.
 It’s a journey, and I am embracing every bit of it.

 ---